-Articulate tools make it easy for anyone to create engaging e-learning that looks great on any device.
+Articulate apps make it easy for anyone to create engaging e-learning that looks great on any device.
 Here’s a list of articles, FAQs, and other resources to help you get started building accessible courses with our products:

 - Articulate 360 FAQs: Accessibility

-- Articulate Storyline and Accessibility
+- Storyline 360 Accessibility Conformance Report

 - Storyline 360 Is Compliant with Section 508 Accessibility Guidelines